Oscar-CM/Quotes/README.md

 ## Support and contact details
 Pull requests on this projects are highly welcome.
 At any time, please open an issue first so as to discuss what you desire to change

+## Support and contact details
+Pull requests on this projects are highly welcome.
+At any time, please open an issue first so as to discuss what you desire to change

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).